 I've been working in the open-source space since 2010, both as a maintainer and contributor, inside and outside Fortune 500 companies like General Mills and Target.
 The biggest project I help maintain is Excalibur.js, a web-based game engine.
-Using our engine, I've helped design and build over 7 games, each one in under 72 hours – I love working on games in all aspects: concept, worldbuilding, design, sound, programming, and art.
-We always score high on "fun" but one of our best games ranked in the top 100 in the Ludum Dare game competition which I'm especially proud of – a co-worker played it for 3 hours straight on Internet Explorer on his Windows Phone, which let us find and fix a memory leak.
+Using our engine, I've helped design, build, and ship 9 games, each one in under 72 hours.
+One of our best games ranked in the top 2% in the Ludum Dare 31 game jam which I'm especially proud of.

 I've worked on 100+ person engineering teams building full-stack solutions on-premise and in the cloud.
 During my career, I led, mentored, and coached engineering teams through educational content by developing talks, workshops, courses, onboarding, and documentation to help them be successful.
 With my Management Information Systems background, I also presented technical topics to senior leadership in business terms.

 Ultimately, I began creating technical educational content marketing for companies on the side.
-This led to me being hired as a consultant to work with their marketing, sales, and engineering teams to help them align their strategy and better communicate their value proposition to business and technical audiences alike.
+This led to me being hired as a consulting content creator to work with their marketing, sales, and engineering teams to help them align their strategy and better communicate their value proposition to business and technical audiences alike.

 After I started my daily writing practice in September 2022, I realized that I was building a very food-heavy metaphor.